YINI-lang/YINI-spec/YINI-Specification.md

 ^ section
 object = { member1: "value1", member2: "value2" }

-// ❌ Invalid: Never use = inside object
+// ✅ Lenient mode only.
+// ❌ Invalid in strict mode.
 obj = { a = 1, b = 2 }

+// ✅ Canonical form, valid in both lenient and strict mode. obj = { a: 1, b: 2 }
 ```

 More Examples: